Deciding on Document Type

 - Take a course on making PDFs accessible: U of T’s AODA office offers a weekly PDF Accessibility Clinic, on Teams, every Thursday from 3:00 pm to 4:00 pm.

-Use the following guidelines and principles to ensure your word documents are accessible to all:
+Use the following guidelines and principles to ensure your Word documents are accessible.

 - Use true headings, not just bold styling applied to body text